3-2-1 Recipe Guidelines

 will always require a 3-2-1 Recipe, but the ingredients may vary with each new challenge.
 You can customize and enhance the ingredients to fit any theme or occasion unless the theme is otherwise specified.
 You may use more than the ingredients stipulated but you MUST include at least the required minimum of each ingredient for successful results and a chance in our random drawing.

-You can stop here to be eligible for a chance in our random drawing and consider using Thing 3's optional twist.
+You can stop here and be eligible for a chance in our random drawing or consider using Twisted Sister's optional twist.

 AND/OR